-Royal Gaitor is not one of the popular places to visit in Jaipur among travelers and tourists; it’s one of the hidden places in Jaipur.
+Royal Gaitor is not one of the popular tourist places to visit in Jaipur among travelers; it’s one of the hidden places in Jaipur.
 I have never been able to completely comprehend the reasons for apathy among travelers for Gaitore.
-You can find my thoughts as to why it doesn’t figure in Jaipur sightseeing map at the end of this blog.
-Locals call this place as Gaitor Ki Chhatriyan.
+You can find my thoughts as to why it doesn’t figure in the Jaipur sightseeing map at the end of this blog.
+Locals call this place Gaitor Ki Chhatriyan.

-Interestingly, a few western travelers who have mentioned visiting Gaitor during their travel in the 18th and 19th centuries.
-One such travel account can be found in “Handbook of the Punjab, western Rajputana, Kashmir, and upper Sindh”, John Murray published in London, 1883 AD.
+Interestingly, a few western travelers have mentioned visiting Gaitor during their travel in the 18th and 19th centuries.
+One such travel account can be found in “Handbook of the Punjab, western Rajputana, Kashmir, and upper Sindh”, John Murray published in London, in 1883 AD.
 This book was authored by Edward B. Eastwick and intended to be a travel guide for western travelers (especially British).
-In a way, it is one of the early travel guides on India especially Jaipur.
+In a way, it is one of the early travel guides in India, especially in Jaipur.

 “The next visit will be to the chhatris or cenotaphs of the Maharajas at Gethur.
 This on N.E. of the city wall.
 The traveler will drive to near the wall of the old city Brahmpur, and then ride on an elephant to the gate of Gethur, but then he will have to dismount and walk about 100 yds.
 The Chhatris are in well-planted gardens, the trees of which are full of solemn-looking grey-headed monkeys, and tigers are sometimes seen on the hill above.
 This is not far off a paved road that leads to Nahargarh….”

 A Detailed Guide on Gaitore in Jaipur